dowjones/distribucache-redis-store/README.md

 way that multiple Distribucache clients would not conflict with each other while automatically populating the cache.
 Disable this to avoid a warning if you're running Redis in an environment where `CONFIG` is not available.
-One such environment is AWS; where you will need to set the `notify-keyspace-events` property to `Kx` manually through the AWS Management Console.
+One such environment is AWS.
+There you will need to set the `notify-keyspace-events` property to `Kx` manually through the AWS Management Console.

 In addition to the config above, all of the options defined in the